 The only country on Earth with no speed limits on parts of its highways

 If you’re planning to drive your own car in Germany, this is one of the most important things to know before visiting.
-Firstly, if you’re planning to rent a car, use my Sixt discount code to get up to 15% off on your car rental in Germany.
-If you see this sign on a German highway, it means you can drive as fast as you can.
+Firstly, if you’re planning to rent a car, use my AutoEurope discount code to get up to 15% off on your car rental in Germany.
+If you see the Autobahn (white circle with a black border and black diagonal stripes) sign on a German highway, it means you can drive as fast as you can.
 On your own responsibility of course.
 However, if you’re not prepared for this, you mustn’t use the left lane.
-In Germany, left lane is used solely by drivers who are competent enough to drive with speed of up to 250 kilometers per hour!
+In Germany, the left lane is used solely by drivers who are competent enough to drive with a speed of up to 250 kilometers per hour!
 If you move to this lane, cars will start coming behind you so quickly, you won’t know what’s going on.
 And if god forbid, a crash happens, you might be accused of driving too slow.
 Talking about traffic rules, you should also know that…

 Jaywalking is a big no-no